 Now here are the few things that I like and dislike about this app.
 I hope that the company will consider these points and implement or remove them from the app.

-CloudBerry Backup is a really easy to install on Linux, easy to setup cloud account
+- CloudBerry Backup is really easy to install on Linux, easy to setup cloud account